 Thus, the two are half-siblings sharing a mother, not a father.
 And Yorshka’s relation to Priscilla is apparent.
 Aside from the two sharing physical traits of white-scaled dragons, the girl mentions being ignorant of the world as if having lived her life contained in an isolated area, long before her current imprisonment.
 And when pondering how we managed to reach her atop the tower, she considers us being a dragon or a crow — both creatures she considers to be “nostalgic” and that could be found within the painting in DS1.
 The question is not if Yorshka is Priscilla’s daughter, but why she has decided to move in with her brother rather than stay in the only home she had apparently known for so long?
 Tragedy may be the answer.
 Since painting guardians and corvians were among those who ended up in Drangleic in DS2, it is highly likely that the painting was also transported farther north.
 Retracing the route that we would normally take to reach the Ariamis gallery doesn’t even lead us to any surviving ruins.
 In their place sits the more recently constructed Church of Yorshka.

-As the area name suggests, this church is most likely dedicated to the crossbreed currently imprisoned within its tower.
-A cathedral dedicated to Gwyndolin is just down the road, so it is not as if a second place of worship was needed.
-Rather, Gwyndolin wanted a place where citizens could pay reverence to his sister, perhaps as she helped with some day-to-day operations.
+As the name suggests, this church is most likely dedicated to the crossbreed.
+A cathedral dedicated to Gwyndolin is just down the road, so a second place of worship wasn’t required.
+Rather, the Allfather wanted a place where citizens could pay reverence to his sister, perhaps as she helped with day-to-day operations.
 This would explain why her cut equipment is dubbed the “holy woman” (聖女) set.
-But regardless of whether Yorshka was recognized as a legitimate god or just someone close to the chief god, the church was undoubtedly built for the painting world’s inhabitants.
-Its graveyard has one headstone in particular that stands out.
-This grave is far larger than the others, suggesting that the individual buried there is similarly larger than the average human.
-Likewise, a corvian can be seen paying his respects to this grave, so the deceased must either be Velka or someone close enough to the goddess to be paid similar reverence.
+Yorshka may not be recognized as a legitimate god herself, but her closeness to one makes her just as venerable.
+Either way, the church was undoubtedly built for the painting world’s inhabitants.
+Its cemetery has one standout headstone, the larger size betraying the occupant as similarly larger than the average human.
+This is also the only part of the graveyard with purple flowers, imbuing the grave with additional importance.
+Likewise, a corvian is paying his respects, so the deceased must have some connection to Velka or Ariamis.
 There is only one person who fits these two criteria: Priscilla.

 After the half-dragon’s death, her body ended up in the Boreal Valley like Yorshka.
-This means that the Church of Yorshka wasn’t built just in honor of Gwyndolin’s sister but also their mother and perhaps others — Priscilla’s grave is accompanied by many smaller tombstones, suggesting other relatives may have been buried with her.
-This only strengthens the reasons for making Yorshka central to this church, allowing it to honor both those from the painting world who have been lost and those who have survived.
-Whether primarily a place to worship Yorshka or a monument to the Allfather’s birthplace, Priscilla’s death explains her daughter’s decision to vacate the painting and live with her elder half-brother.
+This means that the Church of Yorshka wasn’t built just in honor of Gwyndolin’s sister but also their mother and perhaps others.
+Priscilla’s grave is accompanied by many smaller tombstones, suggesting that others connected to the crossbreed were buried with her.
+The corvian plus the corpse manifesting a homeward bone whilst laying against the grave reinforces the impression of painting residents’ presence in the city.
+This only strengthens the reasons for making Yorshka central to this church, giving a place of honor to both Ariamis inhabitants who have been lost and were still around.
+It probably wasn’t primarily a place of worship, as the church houses fancy chairs instead of pews indicating more of a meeting or rest area.
+But even if it was just a monument to the Allfather’s birthplace, Priscilla’s death explains her daughter’s decision to vacate the painting and live with her elder half-brother in Irithyll.

-While her younger sister’s duty likely required her to remain in the painting, Yorshka may have felt obligated to share the news of their mother’s demise with her other child and so brought the remains into the outside world along with her.
-And after meeting his estranged side of the family, Gwyndolin evidently decided to take in his half-sister and care for her in Irithyll, hence gifting her a holy bell, name, and church where the dead could be buried.
-If this event occurred before the foundation of Irithyll or early in its history, then it is entirely feasible for the god to have induced the valley’s cold climate — long enough ago that the local flora and fauna would evolve around the change in temperature.
-Considering that he built a church with a grave for his estranged family in their “original” location, Gwyndolin definitely had the motive to do it.
-Whether it was out of a sense of nostalgia for his birthplace or consideration for his sister, the act itself has characterized the valley ever since.
+While her younger sister’s duty required her to remain in the painting, Yorshka may have felt obligated to share the news of their mother’s demise with the other other child in the family, bringing the remains into the outside world along with her.
+And after meeting his estranged side of the tree, Gwyndolin evidently decided to take his half-sister in and care for her at Irithyll, gifting her a holy bell, name, and church where the dead could be buried.
+If this occurred before or early into Irithyll’s history, then it is entirely feasible for the god to have induced the valley’s cold climate — long enough ago that the flora and fauna would evolve around it.
+And considering how he went so far to honor his estranged family in their “original” location, Gwyndolin definitely had the motive.
+Whether that be nostalgia for his birthplace or consideration for his sister, the act itself has characterized the valley ever since.

 Cold isn’t Irithyll’s only notable characteristic, however.
-Both the city itself and several items associated with it are described as maboroshi. (幻) This term commonly refers to illusions such as the illusory walls found throughout the series, but it more generally describes something being somehow intangible or unreal.
-Thus, the descriptions of Irithyll as “legendary” lean more toward it being fantastical rather than just famous.
+Both the city itself and several items associated with it are described as maboroshi. (幻) This term commonly refers to illusions, but it more generally describes something being somehow intangible or unreal.
+Thus, the descriptions of Irithyll as “legendary” lean more toward it being fantastical rather than simply famous.
 The same holds true for descriptions of the budding green blossoms’ “ethereal” flowers or the Dancer’s “mirage-like” aurora veil.
-The consistent imagery in these allusions suggests not a literal illusion but something that feels unreal to the eyes.
+The consistent imagery in these allusions suggests something that feels unreal to the eyes.
 In other words, it refers to Irithyll’s aesthetic.
 Indeed, as soon as we come upon the city, we are met with a seemingly impossible sight: a snow white metropolis in the middle of a temperate forest crowned with the vibrant colors of an aurora bathing the cityscape.
-Such a place would indeed normally be just a fairy tale, hence fans’ interest in explaining the bizarre climate.
+Such a place would for sure normally be just a fairy tale, hence fans’ interest in explaining the bizarre climate.
 But is it just a metaphor?

 Crown of the Dancer of the Cold Valley.